elfsternberg/mp_suggest/README.md

-This is a distribution of mp_suggest, an organization tool for MP3 libraries.
-It was written primarily as an experiment in learning Hy.
+<kbd>mp_suggest</kbd> is a simple little organizational tool for MP3
-Hy is a lisp-like programming language that runs on top of the Python VM and exploits Python's access to the running AST in order to build working Python programs.
+collections.
+I wrote it a few years ago to help me organize my own collection, and when the Hy Programming Language came out, I decided it was time for a minor exercise.
+Rewriting mp\_suggest in Hy was a perfect opportunity.

 Writing mp_suggest was an interesting exercise in returning to Lisp after all these years.
 I find that I really enjoyed it (although,